-How To Measure Digital Transformation Progress
+How is Digital Transformation Success Progress Measured?

 More than ever, business leaders are gaining a better understanding of the role technology can play in driving revenue.
 Outdated perceptions of IT as being nothing more than a cost center have been replaced with new ambitions of using technology to achieve digital transformation and drive revenue growth.